 If you have to text her, make sure you do so with the intent of getting on a date.
-When I review my clients’ messages during our one-on-one coaching sessions, the most common problem I see is a lack of intent.
+When I review my clients’ messages during our weekly group calls, the most common problem I see is a lack of intent.
 Every message you send, whether it’s on a dating app or text message, should always and only have the intention of getting on the date.

 In almost every coaching session, I find myself asking my clients, “what was the intent behind that message?”
 If their response is anything other than “to get on a date,” I remind them that their lack of intent is why they did not receive a response.